novlan1/press-ui/src/packages/press-button/README.en-US.md

 ### icon button

-Set the button icon through the `icon` property, which supports all icons in the Icon component, and can also pass in the icon URL.
+Set the button icon through the `icon` property, which supports all icons in the IconPlus component, and can also pass in the icon URL.

 ```html
 <press-button icon="star-o" type="primary" />